-- Post-traumatic stress disorder
+- Post-traumatic stress disorder (PTSD)

 - Sickle cell anemia

-- Register for the Medical Marijuana Program through the Patient and Caregivers Registry.
+- Register for the Medical Marijuana Program

-Patients in the registry who require assistance obtaining or using medical cannabis may designate up to two (2) caregivers.
-Caregivers must be at least 21 years old and may only provide care for up to five (5) patients.
+Patients in the registry who require assistance obtaining or using medical cannabis may designate up to two caregivers.
+Caregivers must be at least 21 years old and may only provide care for up to five patients.

-PDH-approved caregivers can purchase medical cannabis at an approved dispensary, as well as possess, transport, and administer patients' medical marijuana after purchase.
+DOH-approved caregivers can purchase medical cannabis at an approved dispensary, as well as possess, transport, and administer patients' medical marijuana after purchase.

-- Register for the program through the Patient and Caregivers Registry.
+- Register for the program

-- Complete a criminal history background check.
+- Complete a background check

-- A completed electronic copy of the Safe Harbor Physician Form.
+- A completed Safe Harbor Physician Form

 Pennsylvania does not offer reciprocating recognition of other states' medical marijuana programs.
 The medical marijuana program is only open to Pennsylvania residents.

-- Cannabinoid concentration (THC & CBD)
+- Cannabinoid concentration (THC and CBD)